DualHNIE: Dual-Channel Hypergraph Learning for Node Importance Estimation in Heterogeneous Knowledge Graphs: Experiments

-\textbf{Parameter Analysis of Layers Number and Attention Heads.} We analyze the effect of the number of model layers and attention heads on performance in Figure~\ref{figure05}.
+We analyze the effect of the number of model layers and attention heads on performance in Fig.~\ref{figure05}.
 Increasing the number of layers leads to performance degradation.
-On FB15K, both NDCG@100 and Spearman remain stable with 1–2 layers but degrade notably with 3 layers (e.g., NDCG@100 drops from 0.90 to 0.79 with 16 heads; Spearman decreases from 0.80 to 0.60).
+On FB15K, both NDCG@100 and Spearman remain stable with 1--2 layers but degrade notably with 3 layers (e.g., NDCG@100 drops from 0.90 to 0.79 with 16 heads; Spearman decreases from 0.80 to 0.60).
 On TMDB5K: 2 layers can provide slight gains over a single layer, but models with 3 layers consistently underperform.
 This suggests that deeper layer architectures may suffer from over-smoothing.
 The number of attention heads generally improve performance but at increased computational cost.
-On FB15K, 4–16 heads generally yield stable performance.
+On FB15K, 4--16 heads generally yield stable performance.
 Similarly, On TMDB5K the model achieves the best performance with 1 layer and 16 heads.
 However, when model combining deeper layers with more heads diminishes these gains.

-\textbf{Parameter Analysis of Fusion and Loss Function.} Figure \ref{figure06} reports the impact of parameter $\eta_1,\eta_2$ on multimodal fusion (Eq.~\ref{fusion}).
-On FB15K and TMDB5K, performance is largely insensitive to $\eta$: both NDCG@100 and Spearman remain essentially stable to the fusion weight.
-In contrast, MUSIC10K exhibits a distinct performance peak at $\eta_1 = 0.4$, suggesting that a moderate fusion ratio better balances ranking accuracy and correlation.
-We further analyze the loss weighting parameters $\alpha$ and $\beta$ (Eq.~\ref{fusionloss}), as shown in Figure \ref{figure07}.
-Results indicate that a small to moderate $\alpha$ (0.1–0.5) generally yields higher NDCG@100 and Spearman values, implying that light contrastive regularization is sufficient to align cross-modal representations without impairing unimodal performance.
-Similarly, intermediate values of $\beta$ (0.2–0.6) lead to robust outcomes.
-For instance, the combination of small $\alpha$ and moderate $\beta$ achieves the best trade-off across datasets, e.g., $(\alpha=0.1, \beta=0.2)$ on FB15K, $(\alpha=0.3, \beta=0.4)$ on TMDB5K, and $(\alpha=0.1, \beta=0.2)$ on MUSIC10K.
-Additional comparisons with alternative fusion mechanisms are provided in Appendix \ref{sectionc2}.